 When a report is made on StreetLink or directly to the Council our Housing Options team will investigate and seek to remedy the situation.

 Severe weather provisions

-We also have the option to provide temporary accommodation to rough sleepers when very cold weather is forecast, at less than 0 degrees for 3 days, for the duration of the bad weather.
-When this type of weather occurs and it is accepted that the rough sleeper has nowhere to go, then
+We have the option to provide temporary accommodation to rough sleepers when very cold weather is forecast, at less than 0 degrees for three days, for the duration of the bad weather.

-What about those that are on the street but may not be rough-sleeping?
+Those on the street but may not be rough-sleeping

-This doesn't mean your alert to StreetLink is wasted, it is always better to get in touch about someone you think may be rough sleeping, so that local services can provide support if needed.
+This doesn't mean your alert to StreetLink is wasted, it's always better to get in touch about someone you think may be rough sleeping, so that local services can provide support if needed.